ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

     -   error thrown when icon column has a `nimble-mapping-text` element
     -   grouping header for icon column includes label
 -   Verify manually that the column content appears in the accessibility tree and can be read by a screen reader.
+-   Verify manually that several mapping columns with thousands of elements scrolls performantly.
 -   Visual Chromatic tests will be created

 ### Tooling